aschuh703/ECE408/MP0/Readme.md

 We log the hardware information used for this course --- the details which will be explained in the first few lectures.

-* GPU card's name

-* GPU computation capabilities

-* Maximum number of block dimensions

-* Maximum number of grid dimensions

-* Maximum size of GPU memory

-* Amount of constant and share memory

-* Warp size

 All results from previous attempts can be found in the Attempts tab.
 You can choose any of these attempts for submission for grading.
 Note that even though you can submit multiple times, only your last submission will be reflected in the Coursera database.

-After completing this lab, and before proceeding to the next one, you will find it helpful to read the [tutorial](/help) document
+After completing this lab, and before proceeding to the next one, you will find it helpful to read the [tutorial](/help) document -->